Moritz-Pfeifer/European-Films-Lemons/README.md

 #### 1. [Data](https://github.com/Moritz-Pfeifer/European-Films-Lemons/tree/main/Data)
 - This folder contains datasets used for the analysis.
-  - `master0402024.xlsx`: Master file with market data and sentiment scores for European films
+  - `master0402024.xlsx`: Master file with market data and sentiment scores for European films.
-  - `classification_24072024.xlsx`: Admission thresholds for classifying commercial success
+  - `classification_24072024.xlsx`: Admission thresholds for classifying commercial success.
-  - `master_2022report_24072024.xlsx`: Master file with market data according to the method of the EAO 2023 Report and sentiment scores for European films
+  - `master_2022report_24072024.xlsx`: Master file with market data according to the method of the EAO 2023 Report and sentiment scores for European films.
-  - `classification_2022report_24072024.xlsx`: Admission thresholds for classifying commercial success according to the method of the EAO 2023 Report
+  - `classification_2022report_24072024.xlsx`: Admission thresholds for classifying commercial success according to the method of the 2023 Report of the European Audiovisual Observatory.

-  - `films_withimdb09092024.xlsx`: Market and Festival data for European films retreived from LUMIERE (lumiere.obs.coe.int) and IMDb (imdb.com)
+  - `films_withimdb09092024.xlsx`: Market and Festival data for European films retreived from LUMIERE (lumiere.obs.coe.int) and IMDb (imdb.com).
-  - `moviesOBS09092024.xlsx`: Market data for all European films with theatrical release retreived from LUMIERE (lumiere.obs.coe.int)
+  - `moviesOBS09092024.xlsx`: Market data for all European films with theatrical release retreived from LUMIERE (lumiere.obs.coe.int).
-  - `ticketspercountry2021.xlsx`: Average movie theater ticket prices per country
+  - `ticketspercountry2021.xlsx`: Average movie theater ticket prices per country retreived from the 2022 report of the European Audiovisual Observatory.

 #### 2. [Scrapers](https://github.com/Moritz-Pfeifer/European-Films-Lemons/tree/main/Scrapers)
 - This folder contains the scripts for data retrieval.
 The jupyter notebook [Scrape_and_Analyse_Market_Data.ipynb](https://github.com/Moritz-Pfeifer/European-Films-Lemons/blob/main/Scrapers/LUMIERE_and_IMDb_scraper/Scrape_and_Analyse_Market_Data.ipynb) includes the code used to retreive data from LUMIERE and IMBb and structurate the market and festival data for classifying commercial success.